PRIS-CV/ReMarNet/README.md

 # ReMarNet
-# ReMarNet
+# ReMarNet code will be released in the next week.
 Code release for the paper [ReMarNet Conjoint Relation and Margin Learningfor Small-Sample Image Classification](#).
-ReMarNet code will be released in the next week.

 ## Requirements

 * python=2.7